Add a SharpScript editor in the menu bar

 Some things are hard to do without scripting.
 The SharpScript is meant to remain light and flexible, but not too complicated to use.
 For most tasks, a graphical user interface is offered (for adding macros, channels, triggers and so on).
 However, sometimes, you need more flexibility.
 A SharpScript editor without specific context would allow, for instance, to create triggers with Python.
 It would also allow some users who are more familiar with scripting to directly type configuration for macros, triggers and aliases.

-#3 Updated by Vincent Le Goff about 1 year ago
+Updated by Vincent Le Goff over 3 years ago

 - Checklist item Add a generic SharpScript editor window, along with a wide text area to write SharpScript. set to Done